 - Bugs, refactoring, and research require regular attention to avoid building-up technical debt.
 An effective Scrum Team allocates approximately 20 to 25% of their capacity to these tasks.

 - Incomplete and poorly prepared work items seriously hamper the effectiveness of a Scrum Team.
 These items should never be selected for the Sprint Backlog but instead sorted out during Product Backlog refinement meetings.

 The fourth set of the Scrum Master theses addresses the Daily Scrum:

 - Daily Scrums events are essential to discuss a current Sprint’s progress: is all going as planned, or does the Development Team need to adjust its approach to accomplish the Sprint Goal?

 - Daily Scrums cannot fix — and is not supposed to fix—, among other things: a dysfunctional organization, a dysfunctional Scrum Team, an inadequate Product Backlog, a Sprint Planning session gone wrong, low-quality user stories, or a missing product vision.

-- The more experienced a Scrum Team, and the better the internal communications, the more a Daily Scrum might be seen a time-consuming ritual of little value.
+- The more experienced a Scrum Team, and the better the internal communications, the more a Daily Scrum might be seen as a time-consuming ritual of little value.

 - An advanced Scrum Team may consider virtual meetings instead of real meetings using, for example, a Slack channel.

-- Just saying: A two person Scrum Team probably does not need a formal Daily Scrum — meeting regularly for coffee would be a practical alternative.
+- Just saying: A two-person Scrum Team probably does not need a formal Daily Scrum — meeting regularly for coffee would be a practical alternative.

 - Daily Scrums are not reporting sessions for the benefit of the Product Owner or participating stakeholders.

-- Offline boards are valuable: physically taking a card and moving it instills a certain ownership of a work item.
+- Offline boards are valuable: physically taking a card and moving it instills certain ownership of a work item.

 The fifth set of the Scrum Master theses deals with the Sprint Retrospective: